-Tack and Equipment - For the Dressage test, an English type saddle with stirrups is required.
-A plain or smooth snaffle bit and a regular leather Cavesson, dropped noseband or a figure 8 noseband is required.
+An English type saddle with stirrups is required.
+A plain or smooth snaffle bit and a regular leather cavesson, dropped noseband or a figure 8 noseband is required.
 Twisted or wire bits are prohibited.
 Snaffles listed in the Appendix are acceptable.
 Martingales, side reins and running reins of any kind are forbidden.
 Spurs are optional.
-Boots, bandages, or blinders are forbidden.
+Leg protection, bandages, or blinders are forbidden.
 A steward may be present to check equipment prior to the horse entering the arena.
 One whip, no longer than 120 cm (47.2 in) including lash, may be carried when riding on the flat at any time.
 One whip no longer than 120 cm (47.2 in) may be carried during the Dressage Test.